 Reduce Power consumption on your Windows PC

 Here are just a few of the tips:

-– Radio antennas consume a lot of energy and battery power when they kick into operation.
-Windows Vista and Windows 7 natively support the ability to disable the laptop antenna when not in use.
+Radio antennas consume a lot of energy and battery power when they kick into operation.
+Windows natively supports the ability to disable the laptop antenna when not in use.
 This ability to disable the antenna for short periods of time helps to prolong battery life.

 New Windows PCs normally have the Wi-Fi antenna enabled for best performance, meaning they are not configured for power saving.
 So it is up to you to use your wireless antenna in a way that maximizes battery life.
 If you don’t need to browse the Internet or connect, you can switch the Wi-Fi antenna off completely.